kisswiki/kisswiki/src/gamedev/unity/dependency_injection.md

 ## cons

+Pro AAA projects do not use DI for game or engine code.
+15 years as a pro AAA game developer.
+I've worked on every conceivable engine and framework and I can say with 100% confidence that not a single one uses DI.

 DI in unity - and even in games in general - is far more trouble than what it's worth.

 A few reasons -